aws-observability/aws-otel-java-instrumentation/tools/cp-utility/README.md

 ### Docker image

 In the root of this project, there is a Dockerfile that is supposed to be used during release.
-This Dockerfile can be used with buildx to generate images for the arm64 and x86_64 platforms. buildx has to be used to have a proper cross-compilation.
+This Dockerfile can be used with buildx to generate images for the arm64 and x86_64 platforms.